Live-streamed remote 30 minutes recording sessions.

 All you have to do is choose the instrument you'd like recorded on your track, then select one of our musicians to deliver the session.

 Once you've scheduled in the session date/time, we'll request for you to provide some information about your track, as well as to send us your music files.
 You must do it up to 24 hours before the session (48h for Mix and Mastering), in order for the musicians to prepare for your session.

 Learn more: What format do I need to send my music files?

 You'll receive the video and audio livestream links 24 hours before your session is due to begin, so that you have enough time to invite your friends and colleagues to join the livestream.

 We will also email you with the session links 1 hour before the session starts.

 The magic moment arrived.
 The 30 minutes where a musician is making your music come to life, and you're connected through live-streaming technologies.

 5. Receive your files

-You'll receive all the files directly in your own Google Drive folder (and notified about this by email) no later than 24 hours after the session.
+You'll receive all the files directly in your My Sessions (and notified about this by email) no later than 24 hours after the session.